 Pet turtles generally live from 50 to 70 years if reared in cold climates (provided they are given a heating pad).
 These conditions are harsh.
 In circumstances where the climate is not very cold, and if nurtured carefully, they survive up to 100 years.
 The bigger varieties that weigh above 400 lbs survive up to 200 years in harsh conditions.

 In the state of West Virginia, four families possess 13 species of turtles.
 More or less all the turtles are either semi-aquatic or aquatic.
-The only species that hibernate in the soil and spends the great majority of its lifespan on land is the Box Turtle; the remaining varieties go into hibernation underwater.
+The only species that hibernate in the soil and spend the great majority of its lifespan on land is the Box Turtle; the remaining varieties go into hibernation underwater.
 The life span of many turtles is very long!

 The life of the Box turtles is more than 100 years.
 The spotted turtle and several other turtles live for more than 50 years.
-Since the life span of turtles is sufficiently long, it is not essential for them to produce offsprings yearly.
+Since the life span of turtles is sufficiently long, it is not essential for them to produce offspring yearly.
 As a matter of fact, when the eggs or hatchlings abound, foxes, birds or other predators eat them.

-In North America, because the life span of turtles is a very long, people collect them either for selling within the country or overseas and their numbers dwindle.
+In North America, because the life span of turtles is very long, people collect them either for selling within the country or overseas and their numbers dwindle.
 Wood turtles and spotted turtles are easy to rear and are very friendly, for which reason, collectors prefer them.
-Removing the adult turtles reduces their population.
+Removing adult turtles reduces their population.
 It is up to us to protect their habitat and also prevent collectors from poaching.